IchiBizz/IchiBizz/README.md

 ### 3.1 Development

-3.1 Clone the project and navigate to the project.
+3.1 [Fork](https://help.github.com/en/articles/fork-a-repo) and clone this repo.

 ```shell
 # ssh or https
 $ git clone git@github.com:IchiBizz/IchiBizz.git OR git clone https://github.com/IchiBizz/IchiBizz.git
 $ cd IchiBizz
 ```
-3.2 Install all npm packages for the server app and react app.
+3.2 Navigate to the project and install all npm packages for the server app and react app.

 ```shell
 # server app